influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/group-by.md

 | 2019-08-18T00:12:00Z | 2.0000000000 |
 | 2019-08-18T00:24:00Z | 2.0000000000 |

-The query uses the InfluxQL [COUNT() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#count) to count the number of `water_level` points.
+The query uses the InfluxQL [COUNT() function](/influxdb/v2.5/query-data/influxql/functions/aggregates/#count) to count the number of `water_level` points per location, per 12 minute interval.
-It groups results by the `location` tag and into 12 minute intervals.
 Note that the time interval and the tag key are separated by a comma in the `GROUP BY` clause.

 The query returns two [series](/influxdb/v2.5/reference/glossary/#series) of results: one for each [tag value](/influxdb/v2.5/reference/glossary/#tag-value) of the `location` tag.
-The result for each timestamp represents a single 12-minute interval.
+The result for each timestamp represents a single 12 minute interval.

-The count for the first timestamp covers the raw data between `2019-08-18T00:00:00Z` and up to, but not including, `2019-08-18T00:12:00Z`.
+Each output row represents a single 12 minute interval. and up to, but not including, `2019-08-18T00:12:00Z`.
 The count for the second timestamp covers the raw data between `2019-08-18T00:12:00Z` and up to, but not including, `2019-08-18T00:24:00Z.`